 |Riddler, Bane, Poison Ivy, a Riddleman, Black Mask, Man-Bat, Mr. Freeze, Temblor, Spellbinder, Firefly, Ragdoll, Killer Croc, Joker, Harley Quinn, a henchman, Penguin, the Kabuki Twins and Cluemaster.|

-Newly adapted for animation was Cluemaster (Glenn Shadix, Kath Soucie as a kid), changed from a failed gameshow host to an overweight former contestant on a child’s gameshow who believed he was cheated out of a victory; the triple-jointed Ragdoll (Bennett), who could bend himself to fit into impossible spaces; Gearhead (Will Friedle), a crook who could hijack any vehicle via cybernetic implants in his arms; and Black Mask (James Remar), the ruthless head of a criminal organization whose face was always covered by (what else?) a black skull-like mask.
-Back Mask to make an appearance on the revival series of the previous show but was never worked into a story.
+Newly adapted for animation was Cluemaster (Glenn Shadix, Kath Soucie as a kid), changed from a failed game show host to an overweight former contestant on a child’s game show who believed he was cheated out of a victory; the triple-jointed Ragdoll (Bennett), who could bend himself to fit into impossible spaces; Gearhead (Will Friedle), a crook who could hijack any vehicle via cybernetic implants in his arms; and Black Mask (James Remar), the ruthless head of a criminal organization whose face was always covered by (what else?) a black skull-like mask (Back Mask was set to make an appearance on the revival version of the previous show but was never worked into a story).